gazpachu/joanmira/pages/blog/2016-01-20---tutorial-build-a-weather-app-with-react/index.md

 }
 ```

 The SASS code is quite self-explanatory.
-It can be improved, but for the purpose of this tutorial, which is to learn React, I think it fulfills its purpose.
+It can be improved, but for this tutorial, which is to learn React, I think it fulfills its purpose.

 ### Step 14.
 The moment of truth

-Type 'gulp' in the console/terminal and cross fingers!
+Type 'gulp' in the console/terminal and cross your fingers!

 If it works, congratulations! if it doesn't, try to debug the error messages and find a fix.
 If you get stuck, then post a comment here and I will try to help you.